anatoliyv/SMDatePicker/README.md

 datePickerDidDisappear(picker: SMDatePicker)
 ```

-Now you can customizae picker to support your design:
+Now you can customize picker to support your design:

 ```
 // Customize background colors